Affinity and valence impact the extent and symmetry of phase separation of multivalent proteins: Free energy for the mixture of tetramers, dimers and solvent

-We are interested in the phase separation process of a three-component system consisting of a linear molecule $A$ with two interaction sites, a multivalent molecule $B$ with valency (i.e., interaction sites) $q=4,6,8,10, \ldots$ and the solvent.
-The system is designed \cite{li1998} such that the molecules interact exclusively intermolecularly and the two interaction sites of the same $A$ molecule can not interact with two sites belonging to the same $B$ molecule.
-To develop the mean-field theory for the system, we consider a lattice model (see Fig. 1 in the paper) where the $A$ molecules can occupy the bonds and $B$ molecules occupy the sites of the lattice.
+We are interested in the phase separation of a three-component system consisting of a linear molecule $A$ with two interaction sites, a multivalent molecule $B$ with valency (i.e., interaction sites) $q=4,6,8,10, \ldots$ and the solvent.
+The system is designed (see Sec.
+I and \cite{li1998SM}) so that the molecules interact exclusively intermolecularly and the two interaction sites of the same $A$ molecule can not interact with two sites belonging to the same $B$ molecule.
+To formulate a mean-field theory for the system, we consider a lattice model (see Fig. 1 in the main text) where the $A$ molecules can occupy the bonds and $B$ molecules occupy the sites of the lattice.
 Solvent molecules, $S$, can occupy either the bonds or the sites as schematically shown in Fig. 1 in the paper.
 We define the total number of sites as $N_s$ and the total number of bonds as $N_b$ .
 For concreteness, we consider a square lattice and $q = 4$ for the B molecules (that is, a tetramer), however, the formalism is more general.
 For the square lattice, $N_b = 2N_s$ and the total number of bonds and sites in the lattice is $3N_s$.
 We consider that there are a total of $N_A^0$ $A$ molecules and $N_B^0$ $B$ molecules.
 Since all the sites and bonds of the lattice are occupied, conservation dictates that there must be $N_b-N_A^0=2N_s-N_A^0$ $S$ molecules on the bonds and $N_s-N_B^0$ $S$ molecules at the sites.
-As we discussed in the main text, the phase separation involves two steps: (1) the $A$ and $B$ molecules associate with each other forming complexes, and (2) the complexes interact with the $B$ molecules leading to the phase separation.
+As we discussed in the main text, the analysis of the phase separation involves two steps: (1) the $A$ and $B$ molecules associate with each other forming complexes, and (2) the complexes interact with the $B$ molecules leading to the phase separation.
 For tetramers, there can be four different complexes: $C_i$ with $i = 1, 2, 3, 4$ where $C_i$ represents a complex with $i$ distinct $A$ molecules being associated with a $B$ molecule as shown in Fig. 1.
 The concentration of free A molecules is $\rho_A = N_A/N_b$ where $N_A$ is the number of free $A$ molecules that are not associated with any $B$ molecules.
 Similarly, $\rho_B = N_B/N_s$ is the concentration of free $B$ molecules.
-Note that we normalize the concentrations such that the maximum concentrations of both $A$ and $B$ can be unity.
-In other words, we define the concentrations as the ratio of the numbers of interaction sites on all the $A$ and $B$ molecules divided by twice the number of bonds and sites respectively (since each interaction is shared by two molecules), for tetramers, each molecule has four such sites and for dimers, each molecule has two such sites.
-The total concentrations of $A$ and $B$ molecules are defined as $\rho^0_A$ and $\rho^0_B$ respectively.
+This particular normalization accounts for the valence which is equal to $2 N_b/N_s$ since a bond is shared by two sites.
+Since each of these dimensionless concentrations can be unity, we denote them by effective concentrations.
+The total concentrations of $A$ and $B$ molecules relative to the number of bonds and sites, respectively, are defined as $\rho^0_A$ and $\rho^0_B$.
 We define the concentrations of the $i$th complex as $\g_i$.